"Surrounded by the natural beauty of Teesdale, this cosy Cottage for two is your perfect get-away to relax and recharge"

 KirkcarrionA tree-covered burial mound or round barrow, known as Kirkcarrion or Caryn's Castle.
 The name is said to derive from the burial of a local chieftain called Caryn, with the original name of the site being Carreg Caryn.

 Low ForceLow Force tumbles over the Whin Sill, a layer of hard dolerite rock (known locally as whinstone).
 The Whin Sill formed 295 million years ago from molten rock, which cooled and solidified underground.

 Today, after millions of years of erosion it is exposed as rocky landscape features at Low Force, High Force and other places in Upper Teesdale.

 Bowes MuseumThe Bowes Museum is a magnificent building which stands proud in the historic market town of Barnard Castle housing internationally significant collections of fine and decorative arts.
 Purpose built in the 19th century by John and Joséphine Bowes.
 Sadly, they both died and never saw its completion.

 Whatever your leisure interests may be, you'll find everything from castles and museums to waterfalls and reservoirs.
-The superb surrounding countryside provides a stunning landscape of open heather moors and peatlands, attractive dales and hay meadows waiting to be discovered.
-Tumbling upland rivers, wonderful woods, welcoming friendly communities, intriguing imprints of a mining and industrial heritage, distinctive rare birds, animals and plants and much, much more.
-To see what the North Pennines AONB has to offer you on your next holiday, just click on each picture to explore further.
+The superb surrounding countryside provides a stunning landscape of open heather moors and peatlands, attractive dales and hay meadows waiting for you to discover.
+With tumbling upland rivers, wonderful woods, welcoming friendly villages, intriguing imprints of a mining and industrial heritage, distinctive rare birds, animals and plants you'll need to visit more than once.
+To see what Teesdale and the North Pennines Area of Outstanding Natural Beauty has to offer you on your next holiday, just click on the gallery below.
 We're also just a stones throw away from the historic city of Durham, the Lake District and the Yorkshire Dales.